-McClean Lake and Midwest - The McClean Lake and Midwest operations are subject to environmental regulations as set out by the Saskatchewan government and the Canadian Nuclear Safety Commission.
+McClean Lake and Midwest - The McClean Lake and Midwest operations are subject to environmental regulations as set out by the Saskatchewan government and the CNSC.
 Cost estimates of future decommissioning and reclamation activities are prepared every 5 years and filed with the applicable regulatory authorities for approval.
-An updated plan was submitted in November 2014 and is under review by the applicable regulatory authorities.
-As a result, an adjustment of \$3,498,000 was made, in the fourth quarter of 2014, to the reclamation liability to reflect the Company's best estimate of the present value of its total future reclamation cost that will be required in the future.
-Reclamation costs are expected to be incurred between 2033 and 2058.
+A preliminary updated plan was submitted in November 2014 and was reviewed by the applicable regulatory authorities.
+In November 2015, a revised plan was submitted based on comments received by the applicable regulatory authorities.
+As a result, an adjustment of \$2,264,000 was made in the fourth quarter of 2015 to the reclamation liability, to reflect the Company's best estimate of its share of the present value of its total future reclamation cost that will be required in the future.
+Reclamation costs are expected to be incurred between 2033 and 2056.

-Under the Mineral Industry Environmental Protection Regulations (1996), the Company is required to provide its pro-rata share of financial assurances to the Province.
-As at December 31, 2014, the Company has in place irrevocable standby letters of credit, from a chartered bank, in favour of Saskatchewan's Ministry of Environment, totaling CAD\$9,698,000 which relate to a previously filed reclamation plan.
-Under the preliminary plan submitted in November 2014, the Company expects to increase its pro-rata share of financial assurances to the Province to approximately CAD\$22,446,000.
+Under the Mineral Industry Environmental Protection Regulations, 1996, the Company is required to provide its pro-rata share of financial assurances to the Province.
+The Company has in place irrevocable standby letters of credit from The Bank of Nova Scotia in favour of Saskatchewan's Ministry of Environment, totaling CAD\$9,698,000 which relate to a previously filed reclamation plan.
+Under the revised plan submitted in November 2015, the Company expects to increase its pro-rata share of financial assurances to the Province to approximately CAD\$23,990,000.
+See SUBEQUENT EVENTS for further details.

 Under the terms of a Potentially Reactive Waste Rock Disposal Agreement ("PRWR Agreement") between the MLJV and the CLJV, the MLJV agreed to deposit certain waste rock material from the Cigar Lake mine in its mined-out Sue C pit.
 In return, the CLJV has agreed to reimburse the MLJV for additional site restoration costs that may reasonably occur as a result.
 In 2014, triggered by the delivery of the first Cigar Lake ore to the McClean Lake mill, the CLJV made payments totaling CAD\$4,332,000 to the MLJV under the terms of the PRWR Agreement.
 Denison received \$883,000 (CAD\$974,700), its proportionate share of this total amount, and recorded the receipt as an addition to its reclamation liability.
+There were no similar payments received during 2015.